Africa Literacy Facts

 - More than 1 in 3 adults cannot read.

-- 21 million adolescents are not in school.
+- 22% of primary aged children are not in school.

-- 32 million primary aged children are not in school either.
+- That makes 30 million primary aged children who are not in school.

 This is a simple question with a number of answers.
 For statistical purposes, UNESCO defines a literate person as someone who can read and write a short simple statement about their life.
 In recognizing its impact on poverty, health, active citizenship and empowerment, the development community recognizes that "Illiteracy is a condition that denies people opportunity."